Belgrade: Sport and recreation

 During the 1960s and 1970s Belgrade held a number of major international events such as the first ever World Aquatics Championships in 1973, 1976 European Football Championship and 1973 European Cup Final, European Athletics Championships in 1962 and European Indoor Games in 1969, European Basketball Championships in 1961 and 1975, European Volleyball Championship for men and women in 1975 and World Amateur Boxing Championships in 1978.

 Since the early 2000s Belgrade again hosts major sporting events nearly every year.
-Some of these include EuroBasket 2005, European Handball Championship (men's and women's) in 2012, World Handball Championship for women in 2013, European Volleyball Championships for men in 2005 for men and 2011 for women, the 2006 and 2016 European Water Polo Championship, the European Youth Olympic Festival 2007 and the 2009 Summer Universiade.
+Some of these include EuroBasket 2005, European Handball Championship (men's and women's) in 2012, World Handball Championship for women in 2013, European Volleyball Championships for men in 2005 and 2011 for women, the 2006 and 2016 European Water Polo Championship, the European Youth Olympic Festival 2007 and the 2009 Summer Universiade.
 More recently, Belgrade hosted European Athletics Indoor Championships in 2017 and the basketball EuroLeague Final Four tournaments in 2018 and 2022.
 Global and continental championships in other sports such as tennis, futsal, judo, karate, wrestling, rowing, kickboxing, table tennis, and chess have also been held in recent years.

 The city is home to Serbia's two biggest and most successful football clubs, Red Star Belgrade and Partizan Belgrade.
 Red Star won the UEFA Champions League (European Cup) in 1991, and Partizan was runner-up in 1966.
 The two major stadiums in Belgrade are Marakana (Red Star Stadium) and Partizan Stadium.
 The rivalry between Red Star and Partizan is one of the fiercest in world football.

 With a capacity of 19,384 spectators, Belgrade Arena is one of the largest indoor arenas in Europe.
 It is used for major sporting events and large concerts.
 In May 2008, it was the venue for the 53rd Eurovision Song Contest.Aleksandar Nikolić Hall is the main venue of basketball clubs KK Partizan, the European champion of 1992, and KK Crvena Zvezda.
 In recent years, Belgrade has also given rise to several world-class tennis players such as Ana Ivanovic, Jelena Janković and Novak Djokovic.
 Ivanovic and Djokovic are the first female and male Belgraders, respectively, to win Grand Slam singles titles and been ATP number 1 with Jelena Janković.
 The Serbian national team won the 2010 Davis Cup, beating the French team in the finals played in the Belgrade Arena.

 The Belgrade Marathon is held annually since 1988.
 Belgrade was a candidate to host the 1992 and the 1996 Summer Olympic Games.

 Education

-Administration Building of the University of Belgrade.
+Captain Miša Mansion which serves as the Rectorate of the University of Belgrade.